mostlybadfly/jekyllsite/_posts/2016-3-8-giggle-water-search.md

 {% endhighlight %}

   I'm very pleased with how this came out.
 This was something I would go back to and play around with over the course of a month, but I would learn something different every time.
 When we eventually met up to make the final changes and really kick it out, we realized we spent almost all of our time figuring out how Active Record queries worked.
 We laughed a bit at how there wasn't any real tangible change on the front end but the result was a more efficient search and a deeper understanding of how various aspects of Rails queries worked.

+The Giggle Water repo can be checked out [here](https://github.com/tomekr/giggle_water)